|

 That is the power of continual doubling.
 And you and I are living in it

 right now.
 But it is a dangerous way to live.
+Richard

 Falk, Princeton professor of international law, says it is “a situation